Multi-Sector Partnerships

 NPO/NGO Network for Advancing Social Responsibility (Japanese)

-Civic Sector National Conference
+Civil Sector National Conference

 JNPOC is conscious of the importance of developing a robust civic sector that is trusted among the citizens and is able to play its expected role in Japanese and global societies.
-This is why we have been hosting the biannual Civic Sector National Conference in which the leaders and future leaders of different types of nonprofits, as well as academics and representatives of business and government sectors, come together to discuss current and future issues in the Japanese civil sector.
+This is why we have been hosting the biannual Civil Sector National Conference in which the leaders and future leaders of different types of nonprofits, as well as academics and representatives of business and government sectors, come together to discuss current and future issues in the Japanese civil sector.